davidyht/davidyht.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

 Hello — I'm Huitao.
 I study foundation models, focusing on interpreting their behavior through theory and controlled experiments.
-I am also passionate about topics in RL and probability.
+I am also passionate about topics in reinforcement learning and probability.

 I completed my undergraduate degree in Mathematics & Applied Mathematics at Fudan University.
 I am grateful to Prof. [Guanting Chen](https://gtchen430.github.io/), Prof. [Andrea Zanette](https://azanette.com), and Prof. [Zengfeng Huang](https://zengfenghuang.github.io) for their mentorship and support.

 Outside of academia, I enjoy hiking, biking, playing soccer, and diving into board games.

-I am still working on building this site...